KsenoLv/KsenoLv/README.md

 I love SQL and think its can find anything from nothing.

 ### Skills and Experience
-* 🥇PostgreSql, Python
+* 🥇PostgreSql, Power BI
 * 🥈Oracle SQL, T-SQL
-* 🥉HTML, CSS
+* 🥉HTML, CSS, Python

 ### Contacts
 * How to reach me: 📫 ksenofontov.mihail@gmail.com or 💬 [Telegram](https://t.me/psqlpro)